 Coming to the law as a second career, Philip is a member of an elite group of individuals who pursued a successful business career while simultaneously completing the academic stages of his professional development, full time.

-Philip has unrivalled experience at all levels and sectors within the automotive industry.
-This includes independent used car retailers, accident repairs, servicing, motor finance and within Mercedes-Benz Retail Group UK, Jardine Motors and franchised main dealers.
+Philip has unrivalled experience at all levels within the automotive industry including independent used car retailers, accident repairs, servicing, motor finance and within Mercedes-Benz Retail Group UK, Mercedes-Benz Thurrock (Jardine Motors) and franchised main dealers.
 He also has first-hand knowledge and insight into the civil engineering & construction industry, including domestic building works, homeowner extensions, home improvements and property development.

 He graduated from the University of Kent with a qualifying law degree and a post-graduate Masters degree in International Commercial law specialising in consumer law & policy, finance & corporate governance.
 Following his successful completion of the BPTC at BPP Law School Holborn, specialising in international commercial trade he was called to the Bar at the Middle Temple.
 Having completed the accelerated route to membership, he became a member of the Chartered Institute of Arbitrators for UK and International Commercial Arbitration.